chris534-stack/musical-theatre-hub/sample-content/about-us.md

 # About Us

-The Eugene Musical Theatre Community Hub brings together performers, directors, crew, educators, and fans to celebrate and support musical theatre in Eugene, Oregon.
+Our Stage, Eugene brings together performers, directors, crew, educators, and fans to celebrate and support musical theatre in Eugene, Oregon.

 ## Our Mission
 To foster a vibrant, inclusive, and collaborative musical theatre community by providing a centralized platform for events, opportunities, and resources.